ThreeHats/auto-wall/README.md

 - **Left Sidebar:** Mode selection (Detect, Paint, Walls)
 - **Right Panel:** Mode-specific settings and controls
 - **Center:** Image display with interactive tools

+**Navigation:**
+- Use scroll wheel to zoom
+- Right-click and drag to pan
+- View controls available in the View menu

 ### Mode Overview